mehmetalici/problems-vs-algorithms/README.md

 #### Expected Time Complexity:
 O(log(n))
 #### Analysis:
 A brute-force approach would be to try out candidates starting from 0 in a sequential manner, i.e 0, 1, 2, 3 ... sqrt(number).
 However, the complexity of this approach is O(sqrt(n)).

 A more efficient approach is to perform a binary search over the candidate space, which is the range from 0 to the given number.
 According to that, one half of the candidate space is thrown away based on a comparison of the given number with the square of the candidate lying on the middle.
 Performing this recursively, we arrive to the correct answer in O(logn) time.

+#### Space Complexity Analysis
+The number of variables that the algorithm initializes are constant w.r.t. size of the input.
+Therefore, the solution is O(1) in space.

 ### Problem 2: Search in a Rotated Sorted Array
 #### Description: